meriac/openbeacon-ng/_includes/index_main.md

 - AES encryption and packet signing
 - 3D accelerometer code for angular detection
 - true random generation and 8MB flash support

-**We strongly believe that the future of the Internet of Things can be privacy enabled and can work distributed without selling your soul to large cloud services.
-Please join us for enabling that vision!**

 ## Hardware Specification
 - [3D accelerometer](http://www.st.com/web/catalog/sense_power/FM89/SC444/PF250725) for real-time movement detection